dxgldotorg/dxgl/ReadMe.md

 What partially works:

 * 3D graphics are only partially supported.
-* Overlay support is currently in development and not yet enabled.
+* Overlay support is currently in development and has limited functionality.

 What doesn't work: